dineshdb/dfa/Readme.md

 # DFA
-A Definite Finite Automata evaluation engine.
+A Deterministic Finite Automaton evaluation engine.

 ## Getting Started
 - Define state in `state-machine.js` and then give input in eval.js and run using `node eval.js`